adlane98/adlane/content/blogs/chapter1-training-siamese-network_en.md

 ### Training

-#### Training Parameters
+#### Training parameters

-To train our Siamese network with the *triplet loss*, we must choose a few key hyperparameters:
+To train our siamese network with the *triplet loss*, we must choose a few key hyperparameters:
 - the **batch size**;
 - the **learning rate** of the optimizer;
 - the **number of epochs**;